 11. Go mouse spotting in Charlottetown

-When you’re walking around Charlottetown, keep yours eyes out for the mini bronze mouse statues hidden around the city.
+When you’re walking around the streets of Charlottetown, keep yours eyes out for the mini bronze mouse statues hidden around the city.
 They’re based on Eckhart the Mouse – a curious mouse with a long tail – who’s a character from local PEI author David Weale’s book The True Meaning of Crumbfest.
-It’s a great game if you’re visiting with kids, and you can download a PDF with clues on where to find them along with some historical details about the places along the route (I only found six so you’ll probably do better than me!).
+It’s a great game if you’re visiting with kids, and you can download a PDF with clues on where to find them along with some historical details about the places along the route (I only managed to find six so you’ll probably do better than me!).

 12. Feast your way around the island